 My first adult home was a bungalow style Sears kit house.
 You know, one of those homes you buy out of a catalog and all the supplies are shipped to your lot.
 That darling little house had an adorable sun room at the front.
 The row of windows faced south and in the winter all the sunlight was captured and would heat up the room.
 We’d leave the doors open in that sunroom to help heat the house.
 And in the summer, it was shaded from the large leafy maple trees out front.
 Sometimes I drive by that charming house and remember sitting in that sunroom.
 Since I’m feeling nostalgic about it, I’ve decided to share a few pretty sunrooms for you to fall in love with!
-(Please note: these images are embedded from Houzz.
-To pin them, please click on the photo to be taken to Houzz where you can then pin the photo.)
+(Note: the winner of the Lived-In Style book is announced at the end of this post.)

 LOVE this sunroom!
 First, that architectural ceiling!
 It’s just gorgeous.
 The pretty chandelier draws your eye up toward it.
 And just below, diamond patterned windows top expansive windows that hug the room.
 Underfoot, a rustic wood floor is softened by a simple rug.
 Cushy, curvy furniture lends a bit of elegance.
 If I lived in this house, this room would be all mine.

 If you enjoy rustic decor, this example of pretty sunrooms is sure to tug at your heart strings.
 What a great place to curl up with a good book and enjoy the scenery outside.
 It’s secluded and cozy!

 Rustic Sunroom by Saratoga Springs Design-Build Firms Witt Construction

 This simple sunny room has charming cottage appeal.
 The wire bench is darling and reminds me of Victorian days gone by.
 On the wall is a painted Swedish bench facing the windows to drink in the view.